Debtor’s petition: Voluntary bankruptcy

 After the bankruptcy notice has expired

 If the debtor fails to comply with the requirements of the bankruptcy notice, an act of bankruptcy has been committed and the creditor can then use this as grounds for petitioning the court for the bankruptcy of the debtor.
 The creditor can then file a creditor’s petition and serve it on the debtor.
 The petition will contain the date of the bankruptcy hearing.
-At the hearing of the petition, the Federal Court or Federal Circuit Court may make a ‘sequestration order’ (an order giving the trustee control of the debtor’s property) and make the debtor bankrupt (s 43).
+At the hearing of the petition, the Federal Court or Federal Circuit and Family Court of Australia may make a ‘sequestration order’ (an order giving the trustee control of the debtor’s property) and make the debtor bankrupt (s 43 Bankruptcy Act).

 Contesting the creditor’s petition at the hearing

-A person who intends to oppose a creditor’s petition must file and serve a notice of appearance, a notice stating the grounds of opposition, and an A document that presents written evidence in a court case, setting out what a witness says is true.
-The witness must swear that it is true and correct in front of an authorised official.
-This can be done on oath or by affirmation.
-The person in whose name the document is sworn is called the deponent. in support of the grounds of opposition at least three days before the hearing date, or at the hearing with leave of the court (r 2.06 Federal Circuit Court (Bankruptcy) Rules 2016 (Cth)).
+A person who intends to oppose a creditor’s petition must file and serve a notice of appearance, a notice stating the grounds of opposition, and an affidavit in support of the grounds of opposition at least three days before the hearing date, or at the hearing with leave of the court (r 2.06 Federal Circuit Court (Bankruptcy) Rules 2016 (Cth)).
 Therefore, it is important to get advice quickly if you have been served with a creditor’s petition.

 A debtor can sometimes avoid becoming bankrupt by arriving at court on the morning of the hearing for the sequestration order with the money in hand.
-In such circumstances, the debtor is usually required to prove to the court that they are Having enough money to pay all your debts when they are due., for the petition to be withdrawn.
-The debtor might be required to give Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. to the court or produce an affidavit.
+In such circumstances, the debtor is usually required to prove to the court that they are solvent, for the petition to be withdrawn.
+The debtor might be required to give evidence to the court or produce an affidavit.

 Filing a statement of affairs